EVBTales/EVBTales/AuburnE1.md

 Clolis is not much farther away and your group arrives not long after midday.
 People dressed for adventure litter the streets, shopping amongst the portable stalls of the venders buying, selling, and trading their wares of all sorts.
 You see scatterings of many different types of things from weapons to adventuring equipment to precious gems and trinkets.

 Your group navigates the stalls with ease, obviously knowing where they are going having been there many times.
-Just beyond the market place amongst the built structures of homes and city buildings is a small business with a worn door and cracked brick.
+Just beyond the market place and the built structures of homes and city buildings is a small business with a worn door and cracked brick.
 “Th-this is the m-monster part buyer?”

 “Yup.
 Been here for longer than Clolis.”
 Fable says.
 “It’s thought that this city wouldn’t be here if not for this business.”